-The Pit Boss Pro Series 1100 Pellet and Gas Grill Combo is sold exclusively through Lowes and is an exciting new product for 2020.
-The grill has a wood pellet fired chamber on the left and a propane gas fired chamber on the right along with a side burner.
-Let’s take a look at some of the specifications and features of this grill to see if it is right for you.
+The Pit Boss Pro Triple Function Combo Grill is sold exclusively through Lowes.
+The grill, which used to be called the Pro 1100, has a wood pellet fired chamber on the left, a propane gas fired chamber on the right along with a side burner.

 Combo grills are great options for people who want the flexibility to do slow cooking with wood smoke and be able to do some quick grilling over an open flame.

-Cooking Area
+Large but Fragmented Cooking Area

-The cooking area on the Combo grill is equally distributed between the pellet and gas fired chambers.
 Both sides have a primary cooking grate with 352 square inches of space and a secondary cooking grate offering 200 square inches.
 The combined grilling surface comes up to be just over 1100 square inches inside the main chamber.
 You also get another 130 square inches of grilling space with the side burner.

-While the 1,230 total square inches of grilling space sounds like a massive grill, the fact that it is broken into so many sections makes the effective grilling area much smaller.
 For example, on the pellet grill side of the smoker you can fit two slabs of baby back ribs on the primary grate and a third slab on the secondary elevated grate.
-While a capacity to smoke three slabs of baby backs is perfectly fine for most people it is less than one would intuitively expect from a grill with 1,230 square inches of cooking space.
+While the capacity to smoke three slabs of baby backs is perfectly fine for most people it is less than one would intuitively expect from a grill with 1,230 square inches of cooking space.

-Temperature Control
+Temperature Control (Pellet + Gas)

 The temperature control on the gas fired side of the grill is manually controlled through the burner knobs for the three independent propane fired burners.
 Each burner is rated for 12,000 BTU/hr for a combined heat output of 36,000 BTU/hr.
 This heat is spread across 352 square inches on the primary cooking grate for a specific heating value of 102 BTU/hr per square inch.
 That is a seriously hot grill!